Shkolik/Foamcut/README.md

 Generates Gcode and save it to the specified file

 ### ![gcodeIcon](./Resources/icons/mirrorgcode.svg) Mirror Gcode
 Mirror selected GCODE file around YZ plane.
-Usefull for cutting symetrical pieces like wing consoles.
-At the moment there is no validation or changing metadata in resulted files - be carefull using this command.
+Useful for cutting symmetrical pieces like wing consoles.
+At the moment there is no validation or changing metadata in resulted files - be careful using this command.

 ## Limitations/TODO